GC-DRI/DRI26/mapping-fundamentals.md

 In the Browser panel, expand the Data subfolder in the First_Project folder.
 Add the "geo_export_941b0fdf" file into the map by double clicking.

-QGIS randomly assigns a fill color to the borough features, and we can change the color later.
+QGIS randomly assigns a fill color to the neighborhood features, and we can change the color later.
 Notice how the Neighborhoods layer was added to the Layers panel on top of the basemap.
 Rename the Neighborhoods layer by right-clicking the file name in the Layers panel > selecting 'Rename Layer' > typing in 'NYC Neighborhoods' > and hitting enter.